 - Download the HelloWorld files from this link to add them to your php project.

-- Extract the HelloWorld folder from the downloaded zip file and rename it as SAML.
+- Extract the files and keep them in your root folder from the downloaded zip file and rename it as SAML.

 - Add this folder to your php project.

-- In your php project, open the file, saml_config.ini from the Bin subfolder in the saml folder.
+- In your php project, open the file, saml_config.ini from the config subfolder in the saml folder.